Tobander/Tobander/README.md

 ### :man_technologist: About Me :

-10+ years professional experience as software developer.
+10+ years professional experience as Software Engineer.
 Machine-Learning Enthusiast.
 Specialised in building Protoypes - bringing **Ideas** to **life**.

 Always questioning the status quo and wanting to improve.
 That could be Products, Features or Processes, doesn't **matter**, how can we make this **better**?